Last Updated: December 15th, 2021 - (15/12/2021)

 Cookies can be "persistent" or "session" cookies.
 Persistent cookies remain on your personal computer or mobile device when you go offline, while session cookies are deleted as soon as you close your web browser.

 NOTE: It is possible to browse our website with no loss of major functions when cookies are disabled in your browser.

-- Advertising cookies: To pay for the running and publishing of the site, we use google's Adsense program to serve ads when you visit our website.
+- Advertising cookies: To pay for the running and publishing of the site, we use Google's Adsense program to serve ads when you visit our website.
 Our site would not exist without advertisers paying to put their ads on this site.
-Google may use information (not including your name, address, email address, or telephone number) about your visits to this and other websites in order to provide advertisements about goods and services of interest to you.
+Google may use information (not including your name, address, email address, or telephone number) about your visits to this and other websites to provide advertisements for goods and services of interest to you.